 Alumnae Profiles: Eniola Mafe

-Alumna Eniola Mafe, C’2007, whose Yoruba name means "someone of the wealth of God," was recently named one this year’s 99 most influential foreign policy leaders under the age of 33, or the “99 Under 33,” by the by Diplomatic Courier and Young Professionals in Foreign Policy.
-In 2011, the organizations jointly launched the first ever Top 99 Under 33 Foreign Policy Leaders, a special project that captures the extraordinary impact that 99 diverse millennials under the age of 33 are making on international affairs.
+Alumna Eniola Mafe, C’2007, whose Yoruba name means "someone of the wealth of God," was recently named one this year’s 99 most influential foreign policy leaders under the age of 33, or the “99 Under 33,” by the Diplomatic Courier and Young Professionals in Foreign Policy.
+The organizations jointly launched the first ever Top 99 Under 33 Foreign Policy Leaders, a special project that captures the extraordinary impact that 99 diverse millennials under the age of 33 are making on international affairs.

 "I am extremely honored to be counted among the ranks of some of the young movers and shakers in foreign affairs and international development.
 Moreover, I hope that my inclusion on the list will encourage more young women of color to be interested and decide to work in this field," says Mafe.

 Mafe is currently the program manager of the Niger Delta Partnership Initiative Foundation, an organization that supports programs and activities which empowers communities to achieve a peaceful and enabling environment for equitable economic growth in the nine states of Nigeria’s Niger Delta region.

 There is more room at the table for those interested in effecting global change according to the young executive.
 "More than ever, the world needs us as practitioners and decision makers in this field of work.”
 I am so glad to be part of a wonderful sisterhood of women who try to go the distance and break glass ceilings in different spheres and sectors."

 The London, England native earned the notable "99 under 33" distinction for her leadership in elevating and empowering women globally; and for “bringing people together in creative ways to address a pressing international issue or enhance the foreign policy community.”